 Friendship is possible as evident between the simultaneous cross border openings for Indian Sikhs to visit the birthplace of Guru Nanak, the founder of Sikhism, located in Pakistan.
 It is also evident in the four official crossings in Kashmir mentioned above.
 This border opening is known as the Kartarpur crossing, which has been at the forefront of helping Pakistan in rectifying their reputation, after being accused of terrorist organizations.

 By allowing a third party force to take charge in Kashmir, democratic principles can be established and a Referendum or Plebscite can be raised, where those residing in Kashmir (mainly ethnic Kashmiris of both Muslim and Hindu religions and Ladakh’s Buddhists) can vote to either join India, Pakistan or for an independent Kashmir.
 In addition, Pakistan and India need to close all operations promoting regional de-stability and terrorist actions, in each other’s backyard.
-This is particularly the case for India, pertaining to Pakistan as per the confession of RAW agent Raghpal Yadev, and the old notions of the ISI’s terrorist involvement.
+This is particularly the case for India, pertaining to Pakistan as per the confession of RAW agent Raghpal Yadev.
 Pakistan has already removed most terrorist organizations from Pakistan, placing them either back in Afghanistan or “sending them to God”.
-It is actively engaging in containment, removal and security of Pakistan, vis a vis the systematic eradication of UN designated terrorist entities, and their affiliates.
+Pakistan is actively engaging in containment, removal and security of Pakistan, vis a vis the systematic eradication of UN designated terrorist entities, and their affiliates.

 The placement of a third-party, neutral to tensions, would be likely able to encourage Kashmiris to come out and vote in a legally binding referendum.
 The referendum would take into account the opinions of the Muslim Kashmiri majority on issues relating to Kashmir.
 This is due to the notion that neither Pakistan nor India would risk attacking a third party force.
 A third party force stationed in Kashmir may also possibly deter Indians from expanding boundaries to claim territory rightfully belonging to other countries such as Pakistan and China, as evident in the new political maps released by New Delhi.